 The Department of Psychiatry at Maimonides Health is an outstanding learning environment to expose medical students to a comprehensive clinical experience in psychiatry.
-We have an inpatient psychiatric unit with a capacity of 70 beds, a busy psychiatric emergency room, a consultation liason adult service and child and adolescent psychiatric division.
+We have an inpatient psychiatric unit with a capacity of 70 beds, a busy psychiatric emergency room, a consultation liaison adult service and child and adolescent psychiatric division.
+We provide several opportunities for medical students to rotate with us.